Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form symmetries and the coset construction

 \subsection{Gauge theories}

 In this subsection, we will construct the actions for systems involving gauge bosons.
 We begin by woking at zero-temperature and construct the familiar pure Yang-Mills $SU(N)$ gauge theory.
 Then we construct the Chern-Simons action, a purely topological theory, from symmetry considerations alone.
-Finally we turn our attention to finite temperature and reproduce the effective action for magnetohydrodynamics that was first presented in~\cite{MHD}.
+We conclude by turning attention to finite temperature systems and reproduce the effective action for magnetohydrodynamics that was first presented in~\cite{MHD,Armas:2018ibg,Armas:2018atq,Armas:2018zbe}.
+Strictly speaking, we should only use the higher-form coset construction to formulate abelian gauge theories as only these gauge theories describe continuous higher-form symmetries.
+But it is nevertheless an interesting exercise to push the coset construction outside of its expected regime of validity and discover that we arrive at the correct answers anyway.